morrownr/USB-WiFi/home/FAQ.md

 sudo update-grub

-Use code with caution.(or sudo grub2-mkconfig -o /boot/grub2/grub.cfg depending on your distro)Reboot your system.
+(or sudo grub2-mkconfig -o /boot/grub2/grub.cfg depending on your distro)

+Reboot your system.

 3. Modifying C-State Settings

-If OS-level power tweaking doesn't resolve the issue, you can modify C-State behavior in your BIOS.
+If OS-level power tweaking doesn't resolve the issue, you can loert the C-State setting in your BIOS.

 Intel CPUs: Some Linux kernels employ the intel_idle driver, which occasionally ignores BIOS C-State limits.
-You can force the Linux kernel to limit C-States by editing your /etc/default/grub file and adding intel_idle.max_cstate=0 to GRUB_CMDLINE_LINUX_DEFAULT.AMD CPUs: Some motherboards hide C-State power settings.
+You can force the Linux kernel to limit C-States by editing your /etc/default/grub file and adding intel_idle.max_cstate=0 to GRUB_CMDLINE_LINUX_DEFAULT.

+AMD CPUs: Some motherboards hide C-State power settings.
 If your Wi-Fi is unstable when idle, check your BIOS for a setting named "Power Supply Idle Control" and set it to "Typical Current Idle".
 This prevents the CPU from aggressively entering deep sleep modes like C6.

 -----